Sep 19, 2008

-- Fri., Nov.
-14, 7 p.m.
-Emerging Writers Reading Series: NYU Creative Writing graduate students read with featured guest Aimee Nezhukumatathil, author of At the Drive-In Volcano, winner of the Balcones Prize, and Miracle Fruit, which won Foreword Magazine’s Poetry Book of the Year Award.
-Note location: KGB Bar, 85 E. 4th St.
+- Fri., Oct.
+31, 7 p.m.
+Emerging Writers Reading Series: NYU Creative Writing graduate students read with featured guest Steve Almond, author of five books, including My Life in Heavy Metal and most recently (Not That You Asked).
+Note venue: KGB Bar, 85 E. 4th St.